pythonnet/pythonnet.github.io/README.md

-# Python for .NET
+# Python.NET

-Python for .NET (`pythonnet`) is a package that gives Python programmers nearly seamless integration with the .NET 4.0+ Common Language Runtime (CLR) on Windows and Mono runtime on Linux and OSX.
-Python for .NET provides a powerful application scripting tool for .NET developers.
+Python.NET (`pythonnet`) is a package that gives Python programmers nearly seamless integration with the .NET 4.0+ Common Language Runtime (CLR) on Windows and Mono runtime on Linux and OSX.
+Python.NET provides a powerful application scripting tool for .NET developers.
 Using this package you can script .NET applications or build entire applications in Python, using .NET services and components written in